 Details of California Housing Market

-California, the third-largest state by square miles, boasts the largest population of any state in the U.S. It has over 39.3 million residents grouped in three general regions.
-The southwestern portion of the state near Los Angeles and San Diego constitutes one region.
-The second is the northwestern Bay Area which contains San Francisco and its suburbs.
-Third is the San Joaquin valley which runs through the middle of the state.
-The cities of Stockton, Fresno and Bakersfield are the largest urban areas in the valley and are surrounded mostly by farmland.
-Most of the eastern and far northern regions of the state are much less populated and have less than 10 people per square mile.
+California, the third largest state by square miles, boasts the largest population of any state in the U.S. It has almost 39 million residents grouped into three general regions: the southwest near Los Angeles and San Diego, the northwest Bay Area which contains San Francisco and its suburbs and the San Joaquin Valley which encompasses the cities of Stockton, Fresno and Bakersfield, along with plenty of farmland.
+Most of the eastern and far northern regions of the state are sparsely populated, with less than 10 people per square mile.

 As a whole, California’s housing market has several issues including lack of affordable housing and a slow recovery from the recession.
 In our Healthiest Housing Markets study, California ranked 35th in the country based on stability, affordability, fluidity and risk of loss factors.
-According to the Public Policy Institute of California (PPIC), home values continue to rise since the bust from 2008 to 2012, but at a slower rate than in 2014 to 2015.
+Our data also indicates that a quarter of the homes in California are currently decreasing in value.

-However, the housing market is especially tough in the coastal areas where about two-thirds of the population live.
+However, the housing market is especially tough in coastal areas, where about two-thirds of the population lives.
 The San Francisco area remains the nation’s least affordable major housing market.
-In June 2017, the median sold price of a single-family home was $1.5 million, according to the California Association of Realtors.
+Based on Census Bureau data, the median home value in San Fran is $927,400.
 In Santa Clara, median home values fall a bit to $831,600, while Marin has a median value of $625,700.

-It doesn’t stop there, Los Angeles County, Orange County and San Jose County aren’t far behind with some of the nation’s five least-affordable housing markets.
-Los Angeles County had a median sold single-family home price of $548,000 and Orange County topped it at $795,000.
-Supply shortages are also an issue, with lack of housing stock leaving many low-income and middle-class homebuyers out of options.
+It doesn’t stop there, as these issues continue on the county level.
+Los Angeles County has a median home value of $495,800, but Orange County topped it at $620,500.
+Supply shortages are also an issue, with lack of housing stock leaving many low-income and middle-class homebuyers out of affordable options.

 If those prices give you sticker shock, you may find that home prices are more attractive in the Central Valley region.
-The median sold price was just $260,000 in Fresno and $250,000 in Merced.
-Sacramento prices are a bit higher at $347,000, but still nowhere near the Bay Area price range.
+The median home value is just $206,800 in Fresno and $185,700 in Merced.
+Sacramento prices are a bit higher, though, at $287,600, but that's still nowhere near the Bay Area price range.

 Some of the major considerations of owning property in California other than price is earthquake risk, drought and wildfire.
 While each area has a different level of risk for each natural hazard, it’s something you’ll need to consider when budgeting for insurance as well as determining the best place to live for your housing requirements.